Deep Sedation

 While some patients report no other side effects, others may experience:

-- Hiccups.
-A few patients get hiccups after deep sedation, which usually stop after a few minutes.
+• Hiccups.
+A few patients get hiccups after deep sedation, which usually stops after a few minutes.

 Most if not all side effects after deep sedation will be gone within 24 hours.